lucixlu/lucixlu.github.io/_pages/about.md

 About me
 ------
 Hello!
 I am a PhD student working with [Dr. Brian Robinson]("http://www.brianerobinson.com") at the [Department of Geography]("https://www.mcgill.ca/geography/in") of McGill University.
 I am interested in land system science, geographic information science, and political ecology.
-My current research focuses on social-ecological modelling at the household level using earth observation and household survey data.
-My dissertation aim to better understand the complexities of rangeland socio-ecological systems, especially the dynamics among land tenure insecurity, herders’ livelihoods, and rainfall variability.
+My current research focuses on social-ecological modelling at the household level.
+Using earth observation and household survey data, I seek to better understand the complexities of rangeland socio-ecological systems, especially the dynamics among land tenure insecurity, herders’ livelihoods, and rainfall variability.